HumanBrainED/MacaqueChartsFigures/README.md

 # Macaque Charts Figures Code

-This repo contains code to replicate the figures in Brain Charts for the Rhesus Macaque Lifespan.
+This repo contains code to replicate the figures in [**Brain Charts for the Rhesus Macaque Lifespan**](https://www.biorxiv.org/content/10.1101/2024.08.28.610193v1).

 Lifespan models were fit using Generalized Additive Models for Location, Scale, and Shape (GAMLSS).
 A wrapper for the R implementation of GAMLSS was used specifically for modeling age-related brain changes over the lifespan, first built and used by Richard Bethlehem and Jakob Seidlitz for Brain Charts for the Human Lifespan (Bethlehem & Seidlitz, 2022).
 [See the base code here.](https://github.com/brainchart/Lifespan)
 ![Figure 3](Figure3Images/Figure3.png)